christiankakesa/logstash-input-remote_proc/README.md

 [![Travis Build Status](https://travis-ci.org/fenicks/logstash-input-remote_proc.svg)](https://travis-ci.org/fenicks/logstash-input-remote_proc)

+> Looking for how to use this plugin, go to the [USAGE.md](https://github.com/fenicks/logstash-input-remote_proc/blob/master/USAGE.md) page.

 This is a plugin for [Logstash](https://github.com/elastic/logstash).

 It is fully free and fully open source.
 The license is Apache 2.0, meaning you are pretty much free to use it however you want in whatever way.